sauxpa/starter-academic/content/research/risk_aware_linear_convex_loss/index.md

 ---
-title: "Risk-aware linear bandits with convex loss"
+title: "Risk-aware linear bandits with convex loss (EWRL 2022, AISTATS 2023)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here